 GROUP BY foo

 Pandas also supports Melt, the inverse of pivot.
-Some SQL engines, such as Microsoft SQL server and Spark SQL, supportMELT,but others do not.
+Some SQL engines, such as Microsoft SQL server and Spark SQL, supportMELT,

 10. Moving average of a time series